– what is UV-C –

 DNA & RNA is the genetic material that makes up all living organisms, controlling their function, development, growth and reproduction.
-Our UV-C light technology produces electromagnetic energy that destroys the ability of microorganisms to reproduce by creating chemical reactions in nucleic acids.
-The germicidal UV energy triggers the formation of specific thymine or cytosine dimers in DNA and uracil dimers in RNA, which causes inactivation of the pathogen by causing mutations which kill the cells making the pathogen unable to reproduce.
-This now makes the pathogen longer a threat to human life.
+UV-C light produces electromagnetic energy that destroys the ability of microorganisms to reproduce.
+This creates chemical reactions in the nucleic acids.
+The UV-C light triggers formation of specific thymine or cytosine dimers in DNA and uracil dimers in RNA, which causes inactivation of the pathogen.
+This causes mutations which kill the cells.
+This subsequently makes pathogen no longer infectious.

 The T-1000 is backed by independently conducted research and studies showcasing its ability to inactivate pathogens and to lower HCAI’s to help healthcare facilities increase operational performance, lower costs and prevent infections.